Questions about Online Learning and Student Services

 As an online degree student, we will do our best to assist you in registering in your desired number of hours, but we cannot guarantee availability in your top choices.
 For the best selection, we highly recommend you complete your advising and attempt to register on your priority registration date, which is based upon credit hours completed.
-If you cannot secure your full course load or necessary graduation requirements through open enrollment, please contact your RN to BSN Advisor as soon as possible.
+If you cannot secure your full course load or necessary graduation requirements through open enrollment, please contact your Online Advisor as soon as possible.
 The longer you wait, the fewer options will exist.
 Enrollment assistance for online degree students works on a first-come, first-served basis until (limited) space is no longer available.
 The only way to guarantee a seat in a specific course is to self-register in it as soon as your priority date has arrived.

 How long is a typical course?
 Can I work at my own pace?

 - Full semester (traditional): 16 weeks

 - 1st eight-week and 2nd eight-week courses are rarely available online.

 - 1st four-week session: four weeks immediately after spring finals

 - Eight Week session: Eight weeks in middle of summer

 - 2nd four-week session: first half of the eight-week session

 - 3rd four-week session: second half of the eight-week session